 The deposition of caesium und iodine alongside the circuit can be seen in Fig. 5.66 and Fig. 5.67.
 The vertical lines show the division between the segments alongside the cooling circuit: up to 3,472m Plenum+Vertical line; 3,472m-13,032m Hot leg; 13,032m-21,359m Steam generator; starting from 21,35 m Cold leg.
-Both models predict very similar deposition.
+Both versions ATHLET-CD 3.3./3.3.1 and 3.2.1 predict very similar deposition.
 The predicted evolution of other elements is similar.
 A quantitative analysis of the deposition (where measurements are available), shows that on average the two versions perform similarly, and that overall results for deposition are satisfactory considering the uncertainties involved and the limitations in ATHLET-CD models.